Terms & Conditions

 A resident with a financial hold on their student account may be removed from RIT housing.

 8.05 Termination for Harboring Ineligible Residents

-Harboring ineligible students/non-students is prohibited and may result in immediate removal from RIT housing and additional charges for rent.
+Harboring ineligible students/non-students is prohibited and may result in removal from RIT housing and additional charges for rent.
 Individuals not on contract for the room, apartment, or suite are prohibited from occupying the space.